kalyan4812/JetGpsShare/README.md

 Later it was aimed to be a _third party app for every college and course in India_

-The app is developed using native android(Java and Kotlin both) and follows MVVM architecture.
+The app is developed using native android(Java).
 It is tightly coupled as it was developed as a project to learn Android Development.

 <img src = "/Images/login.PNG" width="235" height="500"/> <img src = "/Images/home_light.PNG" width="235" height="500"/>